fredoliveira/commonplace/wiki/home.md

 ![Mechanical Turk](http://madebyform.com/commonplace/img/turk.png)

-Commonplace is not meant to be a markdown editor.
-There are a number of tools that do that job extremely well - I happen to use [Byword](http://bywordapp.com) for Mac but you get to choose your own poison.
-Changes you do in your editor will reflect upon refresh.
-For now, consider Commonplace a beautiful way to browse the documents you create using your Markdown editor.
+Commonplace is not meant to be a markdown editor, even though it includes basic editing capabilities.
+There are a number of tools that do the markdown editing job extremely well - I happen to use [Byword](http://bywordapp.com) for Mac but you get to choose your own poison.
+If you edit the markdown files in your editor, changes are reflected upon refresh.

 ### Now that you're running